rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 ## Configuring Agentic chat for BMC Helix ITSM

 As an administrator, configure Agentic chat in BMC Helix ITSM to provide service desk agents with a conversational, AI-driven experience to search for information from knowledge articles.
-Agentic chat uses the advanced AI capabilities of BMC HelixGPT to augment the full text search-based global search with Agentic chat, which is an AI-powered, chat-based search.
+Agentic chat uses the advanced AI capabilities of BMC HelixGPT to augment the full text search-based global search with an AI-powered, chat-based search.

 Instead of manually searching for information from knowledge articles, service desk agents can enter specific questions in Agentic chat and get relevant, summarized answers.